seasonsOfTheSun/svgassembler/README.md

 ```
 plot.write("myplot.svg")
 ```
 Sadly you can't view this directly in the notebook, but you can open it in another tab of the browser and take a look at the result.
+You'll probably have to iterate a few times to get it to look how you wanted so keep hitting that refresh button.